5pm-HDH/5pmGebetServer/api_key.md

 **Show Authentication Keys**
 ----
-  Delete a key from authentication table
+  Show all keys from authentication table

 * **URL**